 - Encourage our community to read the article “Unmasking Yellow Peril,” and then share thoughts, reflections, or creative expressions against anti-Asian bias online.
 Submissions may be in the form of a quote or observation such as, “As a member of the UAlbany community, I am committed to calling out anti-AAPI bias and discrimination in living and learning spaces.”

 - Invite those in the community who identify as AAPI heritage to offer thoughts, reflections, or creative expressions in response to the question, “What does it mean to be Asian in America?”

 Then consider submitting a thought, quote, photo, poem, spoken word recitation, artwork, or another art form.
-In collaboration with the University Art Museum, we will curate the submissions for an exhibit to be launched before the Fall 2021 semester begins.
+In collaboration with the University Art Museum, a presentation of submissions will be displayed in various locations around campus, to be launched before the Fall 2021 semester begins

 Additionally, the ODI website has been expanded to include actions and resources that support the AAPI community and allies, resources specific to the history of anti-AAPI bias in the United States, and video vignettes of numerous members of the UAlbany community who are of Asian descent.
 We will also share plans for continued programming in the coming months.

 UAlbany is a place where we strive to embrace and respect our various identities and the intersections between; live out our commitment to diversity, equity and inclusion; and continue to advance the work of creating an inclusive campus climate during this unprecedented time of racial reckoning.